Hack-TIY-2015-OfficeHawk/officehawk/README.md

             { "organization_id": 1,
               "name": "nameoforghere"
               "owner": "usernameofownerhere"
-              "auth_token: "The Auth Token for the Owner" }
             }
+       "auth_token": "The Auth Token for the Owner" "gravatar_url": "the image url for the email address of the owner" }

 ```